TerraKnuckles/Mega-Dino/README.md

 * pip install keyboard

 With only these modules, you will be able to play this simple game by running the 'main.py' file.
+Remember, you will need to extract the file from the .zip to open the game.

 Controls:
 * X = Shot (hold to a big shot);